daniel8lopes/omnia3/docs/pages/omnia3/omnia3_expensesmanagementtutorial.md

 ## 1. Introduction

-Based on a practical example of Expenses reporting, this Management Tutorial demonstrates the versatility and usability of OMNIA Platform on the daily cycle of businesses and organizations.
+Based on a practical example of Expenses reporting, this Management Tutorial highlights the versatility and usability of OMNIA Platform on the daily cycle of businesses and organizations.

 ## 2. Prerequisites